 "It is, in fact, when its components cannot adopt all of their possible states

 Interpreted in the context of organizations, two types of constraints can be identified: Tangible and intangible.
 Tangible constraints include anything written down that guides the organization and its members to include mission and value statements, protocols, processes, organizational charts, role definitions, strategy, and chain of command - anything that constrains the host of actions that can be taken by members.
+These constraints are intended by design to produce certain emergent properties.
 Intangible constraints on the other hand, include culture, shared understandings, stories, and informal communication pathways.
 While tangible constraints explicitly specify a pattern of interaction - a way of getting work done - for its members to follow, intangible constraints perform the same function and reinforce this way of working, give rise to a new one, or something in between.

 "Order refers to everything that is repetition, constant, invariant, everything that can be put under the aegis of highly probable relation, framed within the dependence of a law" (Morin, 2008, p.62).